sjbylo/container-workshop/00-workshop-setup/README.md

 Don't worry if you don't have git installed on your laptop, you can use git inside the online lab environment.

-## Use Docker on the provded server or on your laptop
+## Use Docker on the provided server or on your laptop

-`You should only use Docker running on your laptop... if you have already pulled the needed image.`
+`You should only use Docker running on your laptop... if you have already pulled the needed image, as described below`

-Otherwise, please use the server provided.
+Otherwise, please use the `server provided`.
 See the "Workshop notes" document, provided by the trainer.

 ---
 ## What you should do before following all of the hands-on labs.

+You should have already completes these steps before coming to the workshop.

 A) Absolute minimum requirements - access Docker & OpenShift via WiFi
 - A laptop with a modern up-to-date browser